-As with my personal photography, my focus is on everyday objects and things that people may not necessarily notice.
+As with my personal photography, my focus is on everyday objects and things that often go unnoticed.
 With all of my work, I have a tendency towards, and am heavily influenced by, the kitchen-sink school of art [a term coined to describe painters who depict social realist–type scenes of domestic life] as well as by illustrations by Quentin Blake.
 For the satirical storyboard illustrations, ideas often stem from real-life, making many semi-autobiographical.

 My paintings, which I would loosely describe as being abstract realism works, are developed from areas of my ink and watercolour drawings.
 I take elements of my finished drawings and then create one or even several paintings from those drawings.
 I choose an area of the drawing that I think would create a successful painting and then I loosely paint everything I have drawn onto the canvas.
 When doing so, I try to incorporate the spontaneity of the original drawing.
 The piece is then finished off with exacting precision using bold bright colour, surrounded by fluid black outlines and large areas of white.

 Commissions are available to order.
 Signed limited edition [1/15] prints can be ordered from £15.
 Greetings cards can be ordered from £2.50.
+Mugs can be ordered from £7.50.
 Existing unsold artwork can be viewed and purchased upon request.